Gabriel-0110/unifiedtech/docs/SMS_Terms_of_Service.md

 ## 2. Description of Service

-Our SMS program allows you to receive:

-- **Service Updates:** Information about our technology services, project updates, and account notifications
+Our SMS program is intended for service-related, 1-to-1 conversational messaging only.
+Messages may include:

 - **Appointment Reminders:** Reminders for scheduled consultations and meetings
-- **Marketing Messages:** Promotional information about our services (only with explicit consent)
+- **Account Notifications:** Service updates, project updates, and account-related information
 - **Customer Support:** Responses to your inquiries and support requests

+**Note:** This program does not include marketing or promotional content.

 ## 3. Opt-In Consent